Allhailankurgupta/Tirupati_Traffic_Project/README.md

-# Project Report
+# Efficient Traffic MOnitoring and Analysis Prototype

-# Problem Statement
+## Problem Statement

 To monitor the traffic density considering the varying and different climatic conditions